busypeoples/busypeoples.github.io/_posts/2015-03-15-reusable-chart-components-with-angular-d3-js.markdown

 The following should be an introduction to combining **D3.js** with **AngularJS** to create reusable chart components.
-This is not intended to be an introduction on D3.js nor AngularJS, there is a large number of resources to help getting of the ground with either, for example the [official D3 website](http://d3js.org/) and the extensive [AngularJS documentation](https://docs.angularjs.org/).
+This is not intended to be an introduction on D3.js nor AngularJS, there is a large number of resources to help getting of the ground with either.
+For example the [official D3 website](http://d3js.org/) and the extensive [AngularJS documentation](https://docs.angularjs.org/).

 The prime objective of this post to create a **\<chart\>** component that composes bar and axis components and further more enables configuring the transitions of any component.
 The result should be a markup that